MarionLegrandLogrami/stacomiR/Installation/README.md

     -P     Define the Postgres server port     (default = 5432) -H     Define the Postgres server host     (default = localhost)
 ```
-	- change the options you need

 - if you want to execute the program inside R it is possible to do this calling the function shell from the 'base' package:

 ```R
 #If you want to launch the program with the default settings
 scriptAddr<-"path_to_install_stacomi.cmd" (e.g. "C:/Users/Public/stacomir/Installation/install_stacomi.cmd")